serverless/serverless/docs/providers/aws/cli-reference/invoke.md

 # Invoke Local

 Invokes a function locally for testing and logs the output.

-**Note:** You can only invoke Node.js runtime locally at the moment.
+You can only invoke Node.js runtime locally at the moment.
+Keep in mind that we mock the `context` with simple mock data.

 ```bash
 serverless invoke local --function functionName